Is OPI Back?

 As you can see, the neck of the bottle was CAKED in dried polish.
 That explains it.
 (Looks like my mom didn’t put the bottle away nicely that last time she used it over 20 years ago!)

 It needed emergency care to say the least.
-I carefully removed the brush, getting as much of the gloopy polish to stay in the bottle as I could, and started to clean.
+I carefully removed the brush, getting as much of the gloopy polish to stay in the bottle as possible, and started to clean.

 I used nail polish remover to gently wipe up as much dried polish as I could, and then used a mechanical pencil to pick away the more stuck on bits.
 Thankfully, it worked just fine.